khubabshams/khubabshams/README.md

 ## ⚡ About me

-- Experienced Python and Odoo ERP developer 👴🏽, familiar with Android application development.
-Interested in data science, Fintech, and machine learning 📊.
-MIS graduate, minimalist, and Man Utd supporter 😈.
+- A passionate Python enthusiast and skilled Odoo ERP developer, I specialise in creating easy-to-use applications and dynamic web solutions.
+With a MIS degree, a love for simplicity, and a proud support of Man Utd 😈.
+I'm excited to bring my expertise and dedication to your team, and together, let's achieve great things.

 ## 🔭 Education